da-yauhenzadziarkouski/brickolage/README.md

 A tiny modern Masonry alternative, created with CSS3 Flexbox + vanilla JavaScript.
 Based on an [elegant idea](https://tobiasahlin.com/blog/masonry-with-css) of [Tobias Bjerrome Ahlin](https://tobiasahlin.com).

-Update 2023: This is a slightly updated version [of my own lib](https://github.com/wpspade/brickolage), created in 2019.
+Update 2023: This is a slightly improved version [of my own lib](https://github.com/wpspade/brickolage).

 ## Features:

+	- Dependency-free.
-  - Pure CSS3 Flexbox layout + a bit of JavaScript.
+  - Pure CSS3 Flexbox layout + a little bit of JavaScript.
 Number of columns is determined by item width via CSS.
-  - Dependency-free.
   - Grid items stay untouched.
 No removing/adding DOM elements except separators.
   - No possible issues with absolutely positioned grid items, because it's a Flexbox layout as is.